Alert Source Discuss

 Subroutine at end of code

-In this example, the CALLSUB is on the last byte of code.
-When the subroutine returns, it should hit the ‘virtual stop’ after the bytecode, and not exit with error.
+In this example, CALLSUB is the last byte of code.
+When the subroutine returns, it should hit the implicit STOP after the bytecode and not exit with error.

 Pc Op Cost Stack RStack